Marcus Insights

 Retailers must integrate sustainability across their operations, starting with product design, sourcing of materials, and selection of suppliers.
 Implementing sustainable practices such as eco-friendly packaging, reducing waste, and optimizing logistics can not only reduce environmental impact but also lead to cost savings.

-Retailers should also consider adopting a Circular Economy approach, which extends the lifecycle of products through recycling and refurbishing, potentially opening new revenue streams without compromising on their social responsibility commitments.
+Retailers should also consider adopting a circular economy approach, which extends the lifecycle of products through recycling and refurbishing, potentially opening new revenue streams without compromising on their social responsibility commitments.

-Learn more about Circular Economy Sustainability
+Learn more about Circular Economy Logistics Sustainability

 Corporate Social Responsibility